“[…] some hope a divine leader with prophetic voice

 For I see nothing problematic about having a brute observation, or reason, at bottom of our chain of justification, which I would indeed argue is exactly what constitutes, and all that ever could constitute, the rock bottom justification for any reasonable belief.
 Specifically, that it just seems reasonable.

 Or consider another example: the fundamental constants in our physical equations.
-We ultimately have no deeper justification for the values of these constants than brute observation, and yet this clearly does not render our knowledge of these values merely assumed, much less arbitrarily or unjustifiably chosen.
-This is not to say that our observations of these values are infallible; future measurements may well yield slightly different or more precise values.
+We ultimately have no deeper justification for the values of these constants than brute observation.
+Yet this clearly does not render our knowledge of these values merely assumed, much less arbitrarily or unjustifiably chosen.
+This is not to say that our observations of these values are infallible; future measurements may well yield slightly different, more precise values.
 Yet they are not arbitrary or unjustified.

 The idea that brute observation cannot constitute a reasonable justification for a belief is, along with the idea that brute assumptions and brute observations are the same, a deeply misguided one, in my view.
 And this is not only true, I contend, of factual matters, but of all matters of reason, including ethics and epistemology, whether we deem these fields strictly factual or not.
-For instance, my own ethical view (which I have argued is a universal one), according to which suffering is disvaluable and ought to be reduced, does not, on my account, rest on a mere assumption.
+For instance, my own ethical view, according to which suffering is disvaluable and ought to be reduced, does not, on my account, rest on a mere assumption.
 Rather, it rests on a brute observation of the undeniable intrinsic disvalue of the conscious states we call suffering.
 I have no deeper justification than this, nor is a deeper one required or even possible.

 Deniers of Reason